Young black kids growing up in the Bronx who don't even know what the word computer is.

 Doing well.

-Um how are you doing, Sean?
+How are you doing, Sean?

-Yeah, my heart's a little worried and troubled.
+No, my heart's a little worried and troubled.

-You know, we're at the six month month mark till the election.
+You know, we're at the six-month-month mark till the election.

-Uh the polling today looks good.
+The polling today looks good.

-However, I I don't like lawfare.
+However, I don't like lawfare.

-I don't like a weaponized department of justice.
+I don't like a weaponized Department of Justice.

 I don't like open borders and our geopolitical foes, tens of thousands of them entering our country.